 - EBRT: External radiation beams are focused on the prostate gland from a device outside the body.

-Surgery is the treatment of choice for prostate cancer if it has not spread outside the prostate.
+Surgery is the treatment of choice for prostate cancer treatment if it has not spread outside the prostate.
 Some of the surgical options available are,

 - Open prostatectomy: This is performed either as an open or laparoscopic procedure under GA or SA.
 A long skin incision is performed to remove the prostate and the nearby tissues.